allgreed/kasprowicz.pro/content/about.md

 <!--TODO: do the attribution correctly-->
 <!--TODO: self-host -->

 The komusō - monks of empty, priests of nothingness.
 They came from rags and from nobility.
 By the order of shōguns they were granted the right of free travel.
 They had no faces, no identity.
-Interchangeable.
+Fungible.
 In their flute-induced trance they had no names for they are all Kosh.

 <!--
 > I would imagine this about page is supposed to show off mostly your professional side and not all that embodies your humanity.